Skip to Main Content

 While there are no specific course requirements for admission to Brown, most successful applicants demonstrate preparation for university-level studies through a curriculum that is rigorous across academic disciplines throughout secondary school.

-The Board of Admission understands that individual academic opportunities may vary by school and by year, and that curricular expectations will also vary around the world.
-With that in mind, secondary school transcripts should show that students have taken advantage of the learning opportunities available to them.
 Brown expects that students will take a minimum of four academically rigorous courses, preferably five, across a range of core subject areas each year throughout secondary school.
 English language and literature, math, the sciences, history, and a second language are considered to be the academic subjects best suited to help students prepare for the intellectual opportunities and interdisciplinary learning environment at Brown.
 More specific course recommendations are provided below:

-English - 4 years, particularly focused on literature and academic writing
+• English: 4 years, particularly focused on literature and academic writing

-Math - 4 years, continuing through calculus when possible, particularly for students interested in STEM
+• Math: 4 years, continuing through calculus when possible, particularly for students interested in STEM

-Science - 3-4 years, including 2 years of lab science and particularly biology, physics, and chemistry when possible
+• Science: 3-4 years, including 2 years of lab science and particularly biology, physics, and chemistry when possible

-History and Social Studies - 3-4 years, including courses such as history, government, economics and politics
+• History and Social Studies: 3-4 years, including courses such as history, government, economics and politics

-World Language - 3-4 years, preferably continuing with the same language when possible
+• World Language: 3-4 years, preferably continuing with the same language when possible

 Brown also encourages the study of music, art, and other electives in addition to the coursework recommended above.